Zohaib-Develper/Breakout-Game/README.md

 - Create a new Empty C++ Project
 - Add the youregraphics.h library to the Header Files
-- Add Source.cpp to the Source Files
+- Add Game.cpp to the Source Files
-- Also copy the bgsound.wav and hit.wav files to the project directory for background music and hit sound
 - Press F5 to build and run the game